 --This post may contain affiliate links.
 I receive a small amount of commission on any purchases through links on my site.
 Which will totally be blown on upgrading my gaming PC!!--

-When it comes to gaming you will tend to look at the clock speeds of the processors and the core and thread count as some games are focused on single core performance and others on multi core performance.
-The more threads you have on a CPU means that it would be better at working on multiple tasks as once and would be better for video editing.
-You would also need to look at the clock speeds of CPU’s as this is the speed in which the CPU can complete tasks so the faster the better as such, however if you have a low clock speed on certain ones you can over clock them to get a better performance out of them however you will need to make sure that you computer cooling can keep it cool and not let it run too hot.
+When it comes to gaming you will tend to look at the clock speeds of the processors and the core and thread count as some games are focused on single-core performance and others on multi-core performance.
+The more threads you have on a CPU means that it would be better at working on multiple tasks at once and would be better for video editing.
+You would also need to look at the clock speeds of CPU’s as this is the speed at which the CPU can complete tasks so the faster the better as such, however, if you have a low clock speed on certain ones you can overclock them to get a better performance out of them however you will need to make sure that you computer cooling can keep it cool and not let it run too hot.

 - Performance for a decent price